-The Lopez decision, as with prior decisions from the Superior Court, confirms trial courts' authority to reduce or waive even costs that would otherwise be "mandatory."
-248 A.3d at 590-91.
-In Lopez, the court explained that the trial court had imposed "mandatory court costs."
-Id. at 590-91.
-And while the decision did not mandate reduction or waiver of those costs, the court did affirm that the trial court had the authority to do so, never suggesting that the relevant Rule and statutes circumscribe that authority for costs that are otherwise "mandatory."
-This is consistent with that court's prior treatment of "mandatory" costs, where it held that the statute requiring the imposition of lab fees "is mandatory and does not provide for consideration of a defendant's ability to pay," but that the trial court nevertheless "retains some discretion under Rule 706(C)" to waive those costs.
+It is also consistent with the Superior Court's prior treatment of "mandatory" costs, where it held that the statute requiring the imposition of lab fees "is mandatory and does not provide for consideration of a defendant's ability to pay," but that the trial court nevertheless "retains some discretion" to waive those costs.
 Commonwealth v.
 Burrows, 88 WDA 2017, 2017 WL 4974752 at 9 (Pa.
 Super.
 Ct.
 Oct.
 31, 2017) (Pa.
 Super.
 Ct.
 Oct.
 31, 2017) (unpublished) (affirming decision by trial court to waive lab costs and otherwise limit the total amount of costs).
 The result is that no costs are mandatory if the defendant cannot afford to pay them, and the trial court instead has the authority to reduce or waive all costs.